LoubnaEA/ToGitOrNotToGit/README.md

   Given Macbeth hears the witches' prophecy
   When he plots regicide
   Then he fails to pass QA of morality and dies

-Scenario: Ophelia succumbs to despair
-  Given Ophelia is grieving
-  When human error overwhelms her
-  Then she drowns despite any intervention
 ```

 ***Euphues.ly***